makotokw/CocoaWZActivityIndicatorView/README.md

-WZActivityIndicatorView
+WZYActivityIndicatorView
 =====

 ## Requirements

-WZActivityIndicatorView requires iOS 5 or later.
+WZYActivityIndicatorView requires iOS 5 or later.
 Also, it is deployed for an ARC environment.

 ## License